La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 In _gua\spi_ negation is not a unitary concept; beside the obvious antonyms there are nine or ten ways to express negative meanings, most of which involve compound words.
 Here are a few examples.

 _^:i _-go_ !ji /kio !tara |zey !ju_
-     I _don't_ have your rat. _``go''_ is a mood prefix which means that the asserted sentence is counter to fact.
+     I _don't_ have your rat. _go_ is a mood prefix which means that the asserted sentence is counter to fact.
 _^:i !jw |kseo /fi _-gl_ -zao_
      This cheese is flavor _less_.
-Some dimensions like ``_zao_ -flavor'' are quantifiable (more or less) but unsigned, so their degree ranges from zero to larger values.
-Others like ``_gal_ -high'' are signed.
-In either case _``gl''_ modifies a predicate so that its degree is zero or negligible.
+Some dimensions like _zao_ -flavor are quantifiable (more or less) but unsigned, so their degree ranges from zero to larger values.
+Others like _gal_ -high are signed.
+In either case _gl_ modifies a predicate so that its degree is zero or negligible.
 _^:i !jw |kseo /fi _-gr_ -ksi_
      This cheese is _not_ fresh.
-When the dimension ranges from positive to negative values, _``gr''_ interchanges positive and negative.
-For extremes of unfreshness one can use ``_fpu_ -rotten''.
+When the dimension ranges from positive to negative values, _gr_ interchanges positive and negative.
+For extremes of unfreshness one can use _fpu_ -rotten.
 _^:i !jw |kseo /fi _-vry_ -can -psl_
-     This cheese is _de_ solidifying. ``_vry_ -reverse'' indicates that the process in its X2 case is occuring in the reverse of the usual order.
+     This cheese is _de_ solidifying. _vry_ -reverse indicates that the process in its X2 case is occuring in the reverse of the usual order.

 ### Causal Connectives